Explore Criminal Justice School Financial Aid Resources Learn about financial aid for your paralegal or criminal justice degree.

 If you’re considering criminal justice school or paralegal training, don’t let the high cost of education scare you.

 Below is a list of financial aid resources.
 Find out what you qualify for and get the ball rolling today.

 The federal government regulates the maximum interest that lenders can charge on federally guaranteed student loans, creating lower interest on college loans.
 Additionally, loan repayment does not begin until six months after graduation (or when enrollment in school is less than half time).

-- Stafford Loans – Stafford Loans are the most common form of criminal justice financial aid.
-Stafford Loans include the Federal Family Education Loan (FFEL) Program and the William D. Ford Federal Direct Loan (Direct Loan) Program.
-Both programs are dispersed directly to students, and can be subsidized or unsubsidized, depending on the student’s financial standing.
+- – Stafford Loans are the most common form of criminal justice financial aid.
+Stafford Loans include the Federal Family Education Loan Program (FFEL) (no longer used for new loans) and the William D. Ford Federal Direct Loan (Direct Loan) Program.
+Both programs are dispersed directly to students and can be subsidized or unsubsidized, depending on the student’s financial standing.

 Grants for School

 Grants are a smart way to finance your education because it’s “free” money—you don’t have to pay back a grant.
 With over a thousand federal grant programs in the U.S., worth more than $400 billion, securing a grant can save you hundreds or even thousands of dollars in criminal justice financial aid loans.
 If you take the time to apply for a grant, the payoff can be well worth the effort.
 Often, schools automatically consider you for grants when you complete a FAFSA and apply to school.